Hayley Williams: Voice

 Williams is a soprano with a four-octave range.
 Emilee Lindner of MTV News has noted her ability to sing in the whistle register, and Maura Johnston of Rolling Stone her "acrobatic" singing style.
-Thrills also notes Williams's slight country twang in some of her songs.
-Alternative Press wrote that Williams "has more charisma than singers twice her age, and her band aren't far behind in their chops, either."
+Alternative Press wrote in 2007 that Williams "has more charisma than singers twice her age, and her band aren't far behind in their chops, either."
 Singer-songwriter John Mayer praised Williams's voice in an October 2007 blog post, calling her "The great orange hope" (her hair being orange at the time).